 What’s obvious is that of all of those tested, there is no perfect option.
 Additionally, it was a closely fought battle, and so you’ll find success with any of the picks at the pointy end.

 How to use a chain breaker

 A chain breaker isn’t a complex tool to use.
 If you take your time to ensure that the tool’s pin is driving the chain pin squarely, you’ll unlikely run into issues.
 Often the cheaper chain breakers require more care, while the better tools are better at self-aligning the chain for more reliably trouble-free operation.

 However, sizing a new chain to length is a topic that deserves its own article.
 Visit Park Tool’s help section for specific guides in how to do this.
-Before you get to that stage, check out this easy guide on checking for chain wear.
-And if you’re planning on breaking a chain for preventive maintenance, then I’d advise against it.
+Before you get to that stage, check out this guide on checking for chain wear.
+And if you’re planning on breaking a chain for preventive maintenance, then I’d advise against it unless you’re using a chain quick link.
 Learn more in our complete guide to chain cleaning.

 Aspects to consider in a chain breaker

 This wouldn’t be the ultimate chain breaker test without briefly geeking out over the finer details to consider when shopping for a chain breaker.